-Ingi Innrisser and Oddr Omrisser
+Ingi Innrisser & Oddr Omrisser

 Allan Krill, Professor of Geology